thomwolf/Magic-Sand/README.md

 Magic Sand is based on the [openframeworks](https://openframeworks.cc/) framework.

 The source code was designed to be easily extendable so that additional games can be easily developed on its basis.

+The communication with the kinect, calibration and geometrical computations are handled by the `KinectProjector` class.

+The `KinectProjector` also contains functions to retreive the depth of the sand at a given location, the slope of the sand at a given location, to convert coordinates between kinect, world and projector spaces or to bind a texture containing the depth frame to an openGL shader among other things.

-All the calibration and geometrical computations are contained in a `KinectProjector` class wich can be created as a `shared_ptr` to which you give a pointer to the projector windows on construction
+You can create a `KinectProjector` object as a `shared_ptr` and give it a pointer to the projector windows
 ```
 std::shared_ptr<ofAppBaseWindow> projWindow;
 std::shared_ptr<KinectProjector> kinectProjector;